peachch/rdme/common_response.md

 #### 5. Explanation of method validity (Pe9C, tJvT)

 Overall, our approach benefits from leveraging the generated competitive norms to assist actions for classification judgments.

-From a methodological point of view, the compared baselines are all trained on the datasets.
+On the other hand, the compared baselines are all trained on the datasets (same as the pre-train step of our method).
 Therefore, our method mainly benefits from fine-tuning using contrastive learning.

+Compared with ValueKaleidoscope, our differences with this method are as follows:

+- The frameworks are different.
+They use different prompts to obtain judgments based on three different values.
+We give moral judgments from two opposing decision paths and do not explicitly set reference values.

+- Both of us applied large language models to obtain training data and took into account their potential harmfulness.
+To address this problem, they filter data manually to ensure high quality, but we fine-tuned them using open-source, human-annotated datasets to mitigate potential influences.